Clastify logo

 Group 17: decreasing non-metallic character

-Non-metallic character is the tendency of an element to show non-metal behaviour, especially by gaining or attracting electrons.
-Group 17 elements, the halogens, have seven valence electrons.
-Down the group, electronegativity decreases as atomic radius and shielding increase.
-This makes the halogens less effective at gaining an electron, so their reactivity decreases down the group.
+Non-metallic character means how strongly an element shows non-metal behaviour, especially gaining or attracting electrons.
+Group 17 elements, the halogens, each have seven valence electrons.
+Down the group, electronegativity decreases because atomic radius and shielding increase.
+Halogens become less effective at gaining an electron, so their reactivity decreases down the group.

 A more reactive halogen displaces the halide ion of a less reactive halogen.
-A halide ion is a 1− ion formed from a halogen atom by gaining one electron.
-For instance, chlorine displaces bromide ions:
+A halide ion is a 11^- ion formed from a halogen atom by gaining one electron.
+For example, chlorine displaces bromide ions:

-Bromine, however, does not displace chloride ions because bromine is less reactive than chlorine:
+Bromine does not displace chloride ions, because bromine is less reactive than chlorine:

 The order to remember is:

-So fluorine displaces chloride, bromide and iodide ions; chlorine displaces bromide and iodide ions; bromine displaces iodide ions only; iodine displaces none of the common halides above it.
+So fluorine displaces chloride, bromide and iodide ions.
+Chlorine displaces bromide and iodide ions.
+Bromine displaces iodide ions only, and iodine displaces none of the common halides above it.

 Why simulations are used

 Teachers often use simulations and online reaction videos for group 1 and group 17 reactivity because the real reactions can be hazardous, fast, corrosive or difficult to control fairly.
-They let students compare trends side by side, slow down observations, repeat conditions, and access reactions that would be unsafe in a school laboratory.
-The trade-off is that a simulation is a model: it helps with patterns, but it cannot replace careful experimental evidence when practical work is safe and appropriate.
+Students can compare trends side by side, slow down observations, repeat conditions, and see reactions that would be unsafe in a school laboratory.
+The trade-off is simple: a simulation is a model.
+It helps with patterns, but it cannot replace careful experimental evidence when practical work is safe and appropriate.

 Oxides across the periodic table

 An oxide is a compound containing oxygen bonded to one or more other elements.
-Moving across a period, the oxides change broadly from basic metal oxides, through amphoteric oxides, to acidic non-metal oxides.
-It’s a tidy bit of evidence that metallic and non-metallic character fades gradually across the table rather than fitting into two fixed boxes.
+Across a period, oxides shift from basic metal oxides, through amphoteric oxides, to acidic non-metal oxides.
+It’s a clear chemical clue that metallic and non-metallic behaviour sits on a continuum, rather than fitting neatly into two separate boxes.

 A basic oxide is an oxide that reacts with acids or water to produce a base.
-Group 1 metal oxides react with water and form soluble metal hydroxides:
+Group 1 metal oxides react with water to form soluble metal hydroxides:

 For example: